calimero-archive/docs/docs/getting_started/explorer.md

 - The amount of storage used
 - The native account balance currently on the account
 - The amount of validator stake used
-- The transactio hash details
+- The transaction hash details
 - The total amount of fungible tokens the account has
 -  The total amount of non fungible tokens the account has